History of Liverpool: Industrial revolution and commercial expansion

 Throughout the 19th century Liverpool's trade and its population continued to expand rapidly.
-Growth in the cotton trade was accompanied by the development of strong trading links with India and the Far East following the ending of the Honourable East India Company's monopoly in 1813.
+Growth in the cotton trade was accompanied by the development of strong trading links with India and the Far East, following the ending of the Honourable East India Company's monopoly in 1813.
 More than 140 acre of new docks, with 10 mi of quay space, were opened between 1824 and 1858.
-In 1848 Liverpool's public abattoir in the city centre was considered the best in England, though by 1900 it was said to be in some respects inferior to a private slaughterhouse.
+In 1848, Liverpool's public abattoir, in the town centre, was considered the best in England.
+However, by 1900 it was said to be inferior to a private slaughterhouse.

-During the 1840s, Irish migrants began arriving by the thousands due to the Great Famine of 1845–1849.
-Almost 300,000 arrived in the year 1847 alone, and by 1851 approximately 25% of the city was Irish-born.
-The Irish influence is reflected in the unique place Liverpool occupies in UK and Irish political history, being the only place outside Ireland to elect a member of parliament from the Irish Parliamentary Party to the British parliament in Westminster.
+Between 1845 and 1849, due to the Great Famine, there was an influx of Irish people into Liverpool.
+Almost 300,000 arrived in 1847, and by 1851 approximately 25 per cent of the town's population was Irish-born.
+The Irish influence is reflected in the unique place Liverpool occupies in UK and Irish political history, being the only local outside Ireland to elect a member of parliament from the Irish Parliamentary Party to the British parliament in Westminster.
 T.P.
 O'Connor represented the constituency of Liverpool Scotland from 1885 to 1929.

-As the town became a leading port of the British Empire, a number of major buildings were constructed, including St George's Hall (1854) and Lime Street Station.
+As the town became a leading port of the British Empire, a number of major buildings were constructed.
+These included St George's Hall (1854) and Lime Street Station.
 The Grand National steeplechase was first run at Aintree in 1837.

-Between 1851 and 1911 Liverpool attracted at least 20,000 people from Wales in each decade, peaking in the 1880s, and Welsh culture flourished.
-One of the first Welsh-language journals, Yr Amserau, was founded in Liverpool by William Rees (Gwilym Hiraethog), and there were more than 50 Welsh chapels in the city.
+Between 1851 and 1911, Liverpool attracted at least 20,000 people from Wales each decade, peaking in the 1880s.
+One of the first Welsh-language journals, Yr Amserau, was founded in Liverpool by William Rees (Gwilym Hiraethog), and more than 50 Welsh chapels were constructed.

-Early regular scheduled Liverpool transatlantic passenger travel began in the 1810s with American lines such as Black Ball Line (trans-Atlantic packet) and Collins Line and in the 1840s with Liverpool-based companies' lines Cunard Line and White Star Line continuing throughout the 19th Century.
+Early regular scheduled Liverpool transatlantic passenger travel began in the 1810s, with American lines such as Black Ball Line (trans-Atlantic packet) and Collins Line.
+In the 1840s, Liverpool-based companies' emerged that included Cunard Line and White Star Line.

-When the American Civil War broke out Liverpool became a hotbed of intrigue.
-Given the crucial place cotton held in the city's economy, during the American Civil War Liverpool was, in the words of the historian Sven Beckert, "the most pro-Confederate place in the world outside the Confederacy itself."
-The Confederate Navy ship, the CSS Alabama, was built at Birkenhead on the Mersey and the CSS Shenandoah surrendered there (being the final surrender and end of the war).
+When the American Civil War broke out, Liverpool became a hotbed of intrigue, and Confederate agent James Dunwoody Bulloch set up a base of operations there.
+Given the crucial place cotton held in the town's economy, Liverpool became "the most pro-Confederate place in the world outside the Confederacy itself" per the historian Sven Beckert.
+The Confederate Navy ship, the CSS Alabama, was built at Birkenhead on the Mersey, and the CSS Shenandoah surrendered there (being the final surrender at the end of the war).
+The city was also the center of Confederate purchasing war materiel, including arms and ammunition, uniforms, and naval supplies to be smuggled by British blockade runners to the South.

 Liverpool was granted city status in 1880 and the following year its university was established.
-By 1901 the city's population had grown to more than 700,000 and its boundaries had expanded to include Kirkdale, Everton, Walton, West Derby (in 1835 and 1895), Toxteth and Garston.
+By 1901, the city's population had grown to over 700,000, and its boundaries had expanded to include Kirkdale, Everton, Walton, West Derby (in 1835 and 1895), Toxteth and Garston.